manish7065/bostonhousepricing/README.md

-## Boston House Pricing Prediction
+## Boston House Pricing Prediction with deployment

+This is just a demo project to learn the pickling, dockerization and deployment process.
+The dataset has taken from sklearn library of python.

 ### Software & Tools Requirements